martinstoro/gamejam-jordnaer-2024-11/README.md

 # gamejam-jordnaer-2024-11
 A gamejam submission for the "Jordnær" theme.
+Play it here: https://itch.io/jam/bouvet-nord-game-jam-2024/rate/3115557

 ## TODO